starsareintherose/TNT_Script/README.md

 # TNT Script used by Guoyi

-The TNT script follows MIT and part of script is from setk.run belonging to Salvador Arias (Instituto Miguel Lillo, San Miguel de Tucumán, Argentina).
+The TNT script follows MIT license.

 ## Usage